Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 The Carnival in Goa is a lively and entertaining event.
 Carnival parades are held in multiple cities on different dates in the month of February.
 Some of these cities are Panjim, Margao, Vasco and Ponda.
 However, the most frolicking parade is the one held in Panjim, along the river on the main Dayanand Bandodkar road.
 Floats depicting all manner of things pass by, there's jolly music playing and girls and boys dressed in fun colourful clothes dancing in sync walking along the floats.
 The carnival is basically a big celebration out on the streets.
 This is not one to be missed!

-Where to Eat in Panjim
+Places to Eat in Panjim - Restaurants and Cafes

 Day Trips from Panjim - Nearby Attractions